frantzyy/myTodoApp/README.md

 6. git checkout master (go back to branch you are merging to hasn't changed)
 7. git pull
 8. git checkout feature1
-9. git merge
+9. git merge master (or whatever branch you are going to)
 10. git add -A
-11 git commit -m
+11. git commit -m
 12. git push

 testing out branching